codeonlyjs/website/content/guide/renderSSR.md

 ## SSRWorker Classes

-To support server side rendering are two classes:
+There are two classes to support server side rendering:

 * `SSRWorker` - the main class responsible for loading and rendering components and pages

 * `SSRWorkerThread` - a wrapper that runs an `SSRWorker` instance on a worker thread.

-Both classes have identical API with the only difference being that `SSRWorkerThread` loads an instance of `SSRWorker` on a NodeJS Worker thread and marshals calls to it.
+Both classes have identical APIs with the only difference being that `SSRWorkerThread` loads an instance of `SSRWorker` on a NodeJS Worker thread and marshals calls to it.

 Worker threads are the mechanism used to keep multiple server-side apps isolated.